 - The Z control (implicitly, because it's completely defined by the physical position of the Z knob)

-You can define your own bank of 16 'favourite' algorithms, via a text file on the MicroSD card.
+You can define your own list of 16 'favourite' algorithms, via a text file on the MicroSD card.

-The favourites bank is accessed as bank 4/d.
-If no favourites are defined, or if there are empty slots, the disting runs algorihm 1/a 1-a, the Precision Adder.
+The favourites are accessed as algorithms O1-P8.
+If no favourites are defined, or if there are empty slots, the disting runs algorihm A1, the Precision Adder.

 The favourites are read from the SD card, if present, at power on.
 They are then stored in the disting's flash memory, and so persist even after the card is removed.